Lanchuii/Serino-Exam/README.md

 # Serino Exam: Kitra
 Hi this is my interpretation of the technical exam that was given to me.
-It was quite challenging but nevertheless a fun experience!
+Creating a solution was quite challenging but nevertheless a fun experience!
 For this project I used geolib library for a quick way to calculate distance using the latitude and longitude.
-I also use JWT for user authentication.
+I also added user authentication because of how I understood the introduction specifying "Kitra Users".
 There are only 3 endpoints which is for login, get user and finding the treasure.
-The instructions are written below.
+I hope the instructions written below are clear.
 Enjoy!

 ## How to run the server:
 - open repository and open terminal